Moeller Brew Barn will open its highly anticipated second location on Thursday Aug. 8, in Troy.

 >> New craft brewery in the works in Troy will be brewer’s 2nd location (August 2018)

-The Troy Moeller Brew Barn will seat about 180 in its main dining/tasting room, 45 more in a banquet room in the basement, and another 15 in a “choir loft” that can be used for smaller private parties, Moeller said.
-The brewery will employ about 25.
+Moeller Brew Barn founder Nick Moeller said the Troy location will seat about 180 in its main dining/tasting room, 45 more in a banquet room in the basement, and another 15 in a “choir loft” that can be used for smaller private parties.
+The brewery will employ about 25, Moeller said.

 We got a sneak peek and our first taste of the Troy brewery Thursday night, June 13, during a special fund-raiser for the Pink Ribbon Girls.